jlevy/lft/lft.md

 <div class="boxed-text">

-*When it comes to developer tooling, what is good humans is great for LLMs.*
+*When it comes to developer tooling, what is good for humans is great for LLMs.*

 </div>